Mattel Has The Means To Reinvent Itself (NASDAQ:MAT)

 We also see strength in the Hot Wheels brand which continued to be the top die cast selling toy.
 Revenues accelerated in 2018 when Hot Wheels celebrated its 50th anniversary.
 Last year, the brand continued its strong momentum posting sales growth of 14% for the year.

 Those results were eclipsed by the continued weakness in Fisher-Price and their "other" operating segment.
-The recall of Rock n' Play has contributed to the weakness in Fisher-Price performance, impacting operating income in Q1 of 2019 by $27M.
-It could take time before the brand image is rebuilt and revenues from Fisher-Price stabilizes.
+The recall of Rock 'n Play has contributed to the weakness in Fisher-Price performance, impacting operating income in Q1 of 2019 by $27M.
+It could take time before the brand image is rebuilt and revenues from Fisher-Price stabilize.

-Although we don't believe there are barriers to entry in the toy industry, the size of Mattel and the strength of their brands, together with Hasbro and Lego, allow them to have big marketing budgets which makes it harder for smaller brands to compete for market share.
-As revenue growths, the big three toy companies should enjoy some economies of scale as more advertising dollars are spread within more units.
+Although we don't believe there are barriers to entry in the toy industry, the size of Mattel and the strength of their brands, together with Hasbro and Lego, allow them to have big marketing budgets which make it harder for smaller brands to compete for market share.
+As revenue grows, the big three toy companies should enjoy some economies of scale as more advertising dollars are spread within more units.
 Last year, Mattel spent $551M in marketing and selling expenses, while Hasbro spent $413M.

 Being the incumbent in the toy industry also gives some advantages to Mattel, as they can be first-in-line to build new partnerships.
 For example, they have partnered with Warner Bros. to develop a live-action Hot Wheels movie and a Barbie Feature film.
 They also did a collaboration with Tesla for a limited edition toy version of the Cybertruck.
 This shows that Mattel would always have the doors open for new partnerships and collaborations.

-Mattel is also taking advantage of its incumbent position to follow Hasbro's playbook of becoming more I.P focuses and transforming into a capital-light business model.
+Mattel is also taking advantage of its incumbent position to follow Hasbro's playbook of becoming more IP focused and transforming into a capital-light business model.
 Hasbro started implementing a more capital-light business model in 2015 when they sold two manufacturing plants to Cartamundi Group.

 As part of their restructuring program called "Capital Light", Mattel has shut down two manufacturing plants in Asia and plans to cease manufacturing operations in Canada and in Mexico.
 The program is expected to realize cumulative run-rate cost savings of $65M in 2020 and $72M in 2021.
 That would bring a total of $1B in cost savings combining their Structural Simplification Cost Savings Program and this new Capital Light program.

-We believe outsourcing the manufacturing of products is the right move as it should increase management's attention in developing more vertical opportunities within their power brands and I.P opportunities.
+We believe outsourcing the manufacturing of products is the right move as it should increase management's attention in developing more vertical opportunities within their power brands and IP opportunities.

 With our catalog, we have the potential to drive additional value by monetizing our brands and franchises in other highly accretive large verticals that are directly adjacent to the toy industry.
 In success, this can be transformative.
 These verticals include film, television, digital gaming, live events, music, consumer products and merchandise. - Mattel's 2020 Analyst Call